Vendela Vida

 Vendela Vida (born September 6, 1971) is an American novelist, journalist, editor, screenplay writer, and educator.
 She is the author of multiple books, has worked as a writing teacher, and is a founder and editor of The Believer magazine.

 Early life

-Vida was born on the 6 September 1971 in San Francisco, California.
+Vida was born on September 6, 1971, in San Francisco, California.
 Both of her parents were European immigrants, her mother was from Sweden and her father is Hungarian.
 She inherited the name Vendela from her maternal grandmother.

-She left California to get her bachelor's degree in English in 1993 at Middlebury College in Vermont, and it was through a mutual friend from her undergraduate degree that she met her future spouse, Dave Eggers.
+She left California to attend Middlebury College in Vermont where she received her bachelor's degree in English in 1993.
+A friend from Middlebury eventually introduced her to her future spouse, Dave Eggers.
 She later continued her studies and received a Master of Fine Arts degree at Columbia University.
-After graduating, she interned at the Paris Review, and she adapted her master's degree thesis into her first book, Girls on the Verge.
+After graduating, she interned at the Paris Review, and adapted her master's degree thesis into her first book, Girls on the Verge.